maratai/craftery/games/games_tabletop_roleplaying.md

 # TTRPGS: Meta and Gaming Advice
 - John Wick. *Play Dirty* and *Play Dirty 2*. **Recommended** although this is very YMMV.

+# Twelve Years
+By Max Moon.
+Can be played as a group TTRPG or as a solo RPG.

+- *The Demon Lord Expansion*.
+- *Twelve Years*.
+Main rulebook.